emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * The key MUST be randomly chosen from a uniform distribution.

-* For a given key, the nonce MUST NOT be reused under any circumstances.
+* For a given key, a nonce MUST NOT be reused under any circumstances.

-* Each key MUST only be used with a single tag_length.
+* Each key MUST be restricted to a single tag_length.

 * Definitions of supported input-output lengths.